cdapio/hydrator-plugins/core-plugins/docs/Lookup-batchjoiner.md

 Description
 -----------
 Performs a lookup of a given field within a lookup dataset by matching it with input dataset and includes the field, and it's value in resulting dataset.
+The difference from joiner plugin is that this plugin returns only the first match.

 Use Case